krzysiu5/QPoland-Quantum-Global-Hackathon-2024/README.md

 main.py - runs a quantum planner on the small section of simple data

+Lagranges_Eagles_docs_eng.pdf -  description of the QUBO approach used for solving the planning problem.

 Link to the video: https://drive.google.com/drive/folders/18c3r9r1ZLlFpW47WElX-2azrb7pO9raH?usp=sharing

 ## Requirements